Tiagooo90/Surf-Escape/README.md

 PHP: Used for server-side logic.
 JavaScript: For dynamic behavior on the client side.
 HTML/CSS: For the structure and styling of the pages.
-MySQL: Database to store user and service information.
 Bootstrap: CSS framework for building responsive designs.

 How to Use: